Mibz/turok1_speedrun/README.md

-# turok1_speedrun
+# Speedrunning Turok: Remastered
-Information on speedrunning Turok: Remastered
+See the [Wiki](../../wiki) for everything you need!